siya214/siya214/README.md

-- 👋 Hi, I’m siya agrahari
+- 👋 Hi, I’m siya agrahari.
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development .
 - 🌱 I’m currently learning react and javascript
-- 💞️ I’m looking to collaborate on fronted project
+- 💞️ I’m looking to collaborate on frontedproject
 - 📫 How to reach me misscoder11@gmail.com

 <!---